 I have owned and worked with horses my whole life thanks to my grandparent’s love for foxhunting passed down to my mother’s passion for horses and the belief in the training of life’s lessons through horse care and management.
 I feel privileged to continue my work within the equine industry as a tribute to what was begun by my mother so many years ago.
 I have shown and competed horses and ponies all over the U.S in dressage, eventing, hunters, and for pony club (National and Regional rallies).

-As a young rider, I showed horses in Hunter & Hunt Seat Equitation, competed in Pony Club rallies and evented my 15h arabian/pinto cross to training level.
+As a young rider, I showed horses in Hunter & Hunt Seat Equitation, competed in Pony Club rallies and evented my 15h arabian/pinto cross to preliminary level.
 As a young rider, I had amazing opportunities to ride with some of the best instructors in clinics, lessons and through pony club mounted meetings and rallies.